mikeroyal/Cloud-Native-Guide/README.md

 [Docker](https://www.docker.com/) is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.

+[Dockle](https://containers.goodwith.tech/) is a Container Image Linter for Security, Helping build the Best-Practice Docker Image.

+[TwistLock](https://www.esecurityplanet.com/products/twistlock/) is a Cloud Native Cybersecurity Platform that provides full lifecycle security for containerized environments.
+From pipeline to perimeter, Twistlock helps customers scale securely and deploy containers with confidence.
+The Twistlock Platform goes beyond just containers to secure the entire cloud native stack, from the host OS to serverless functions.

 [Rook](https://rook.io/) is an open source cloud-native storage orchestrator for Kubernetes that turns distributed storage systems into self-managing, self-scaling, self-healing storage services.
 It automates the tasks of a storage administrator: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.

 [Rkt](https://coreos.com/rkt/) is a pod-native container engine for Linux.
 It is composable, secure, and built on standards.